What is on the 4th floor?

 As a general rule, yes.

-Beginning with the Fall 2017 semester, the library is purchasing one copy of each required casebook.
-The casebooks are available for 2-hour checkout at the 4th floor library circulation desk.
+Beginning with the Fall 2017 semester, the library has purchased one copy of each required casebook.
+The casebooks are available for 3-hour checkout at the 4th floor library circulation desk.

 The Library provides a copy of assigned casebooks for courses offered in the JD curriculum in course reserve.
 Since there is only one copy of each casebook per class, these are not intended to serve as a replacement for students purchasing their own copy of the required text.